rohanvarma16/pcseg/README.md

 We have GPU results with and without results.
 We provide a caveat here that this is with respect to a single-threaded sequential implementation.
 For our final results, we intend to compare the GPU version (with and without sampling) with a multi-threaded version.
 <img src="Plot3.png">

+We have raw speedup of the CUDA implementation vs single threaded CPU implementation of around 60x for a point cloud of 1 million times (segmentation with the same quality/granularity for fairness).

 ## Time with Sampling vs. Without Sampling: